 You can use a paper towel to space out your toes, or pick up some salon-style spacers.

-Prevent slips by spacing your toes out for a perfect pedi.
+Prevent slips by spacing your toes out for a perfect at-home pedicure.

 This sparkly set will put a spring in your step as you show off your bright toes.

-This pretty peach tone will brighten your day.
+This pretty turquoise tone will brighten your day.